truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 Service accounts are used to authenticate anything that is not a human (a service).
 You can find service Account on GCE instances, GKE instances and PODS, Cloud Run, AppEngine and Cloud Functions.

-The service account is made to authenticate service to service (like two instances talikng together), or a service talking to a Database.
+The service account is made to authenticate service to service (like two instances talking together), or a service talking to a Database.

-The principle of least privileges ensured your service will not have unnecessary access to others services.
+The principle of least privilege ensured your service will not have unnecessary access to others services.
 By default, your instances run with a default account (one for each kind of runners) with the role Editor.
 Very handy when developing, could be dangerous in production.

 #### Downloading and using a service account private key file